Stewart Van Vliet: Civil War

 Van Vliet was promoted to major on August 3, 1861, and brigadier general, Volunteers, on September 23, 1861.
 During the Civil War, he was chief quartermaster of the Army of the Potomac from August 1861 until July 10, 1862.
 His appointment to brigadier general expired a week later, and he was stationed in New York City for the remainder of the war, coordinating supplies and transportation for troops in the field.
 In October 1864, he received brevet promotions to lieutenant colonel, colonel and brigadier general, U.S. Army, and major general in the U.S. Army and Volunteers.
 He was again promoted to brigadier general, Volunteers on March 13, 1865.

 Later life

 After the war, he remained in the Regular Army until 1881, when he retired as Assistant Quartermaster General of the U.S. Army.
 His last assignment was on the Retiring Board, starting in 1879.
 He stayed in Washington, D.C., after he retired, and died there on March 28, 1901.
 He is buried in Arlington National Cemetery.

-General Van Vliet was a member of the Aztec Club, the Holland Society, the St. Nicholas Society, the Loyal Legion and the Grand Army of the Republic.
+General Van Vliet was a member of the Aztec Club of 1847, over which he presided from 1893 to 1894, the Holland Society, the St. Nicholas Society, the Loyal Legion and the Grand Army of the Republic.